Allen Durham

-Allen Isiah Jeremiah Durham (born July 9, 1988), nicknamed Hulk, is an American professional basketball player for Ryukyu Golden Kings of the Japanese B.League.
+Allen Isiah Jeremiah Durham (born July 9, 1988), nicknamed The Hulk, is an American professional basketball player for the Saga Ballooners of the B.League.
 Allen owns the Grand Rapids Danger of the North American Basketball League and runs a foundation under his name.
 He leads Grace Bible College all-time in points, rebounds, and blocks and has played in multiple leagues around the world.

 College career

 Durham came to Grace Bible College, a Division II school in the NCCAA, after graduating from Wyoming Park in 2006.
 He was recruited by Coach Gary Bailey.
 He left after his freshman year due to financial limitations to attend Grand Rapids Community College, but didn't play basketball.
 He returned to Grace the following season.

 Before his senior season, he had offers from several Division I schools to transfer, such as Iowa State, Central Michigan and Miami at Ohio.
 He scored 31 points in a win against Lincoln Christian University to move into first place on the all-time scoring leaderboard of Grace.
 The record previously hadn't been broken since 1966.
 He also became Grace's all-time leading rebounder.
 He won the Pete Maravich Award for men's basketball in 2011.